KRMeserve/KRMeserve.github.io/fists_of_fire/README.md

 The counter function ended up never getting used and instead was hard coded into the program.
 If I had more time I would have figured out a way to make this easier to pull later.

 The extension classes only housed the special attacks.
 They have one version of the special attack for both player one and player two that takes 'enemy' as an argument.
 When it is called later in the code, I then didn't need to hard code anything in which was very useful.
-I even built the change of healthbar (which is a styled html progress bar) into the attack.
+I even built the change of health-bar (which is a styled html progress bar) into the attack.

 **Calling the Characters**
+---
 I called one version of the classes for each player so the characters would keep their names and both players could be the same character without any problems.

 ```